 Nosocomial infections may be caused by bacteria or fungi.
 Bacterial and fungal infections can be dangerous and deadly.

 Organisms that are acquired in hospitals are often resistant to many common antibiotics.
-The frequent use of antibiotics in hospitals encourages resistant strains to develop (see Antibiotics : Antibiotic Resistance).
+The frequent use of antibiotics in hospitals encourages resistant strains to develop (see Overview of Antibiotics : Antibiotic Resistance).

 Hospital-acquired infections include pneumonia, urinary tract infections, infection of surgical incisions, and blood infections.